johnnovak/gridmonger/sphinx-docs/source/maps-and-levels.rst

 **Elevation** is the vertical position of the level in relation to the ground.
 An elevation of zero means ground level (displayed as ``G`` in the level name).
-Negative numbers are underground (e.g. the levels of a mine), and positive numbers are above the ground (e.g. the floors of a castle or a tower).
+Negative numbers are underground (e.g., the levels of a mine), and positive numbers are above the ground (e.g., the floors of a castle or a tower).
 As this game takes place entirely in an underground dungeon, all numbers are negative.